 Gandikota is known as the Reality Crazy Grand Canyon of India, and it was definitely one of the best treks I’ve been on in south India.
 This one was organized by Root Walk.
 I chose to go for it as I had always wanted to go on a non-waterfall trek, and this seemed to be the perfect choice as the trek leads you to a canyon.
 The walk is usually accompanied by a visit to the Belum caves, which is supposedly the largest tourist cave in the Indian subcontinent.
 Besides, it was a great opportunity to meet and network with people.

-Anyone who can visit Gandikota, a visit to the archaeology museum, Belum caves, and Madhava Perumal Temple is a must.
+Anyone who can visit Gandikota, a visit to the archaeology museum, Belum caves, and Madhava Perumal Temple is necessary.
 Don’t miss a visit to the granary, jail, and the Mylavaram dam either.
 Several temples in Gandikota have intricate, beautiful architecture and are awe-inspiring.

 The most memorable experience on the trip was making new friends.
 Everyone had a story to tell and reasons of their own for traveling.
 It was great to learn so many things from the people accompanying me on the trip.
 Being a photographer allowed me to share some expertise with fellow photographers during the trip.
 There was a part of the trek where my friend and I set out to take on a completely new passage to the trek’s highest point.
 The entire experience was adventurous (because it was actually drizzling when we trekked, and the rocks were slippery).
 Try Updates.